AntonisTorb/Frequensee/README.md

     -o OUTPUT_PATH, --output_path OUTPUT_PATH
         Path or filename of output file (including extension compatible with FFMPEG or json).

-The only required flags are the input and output filepaths.
+The only required flags are the input and output filepaths, provided the output file is of a natively supported format.

-## TODO

-- Modify workflow for `test.pypi` release to only run when there is a package version update.
-- Documentation.
-- Better exception handling.